ValerieMauduit/AoC2021/README.md

 Lol, it is exactly a regression problem, with minimization of the absolute error.
 I did it without any DS library, because we don't need.
 It was easy except the fact that I first tested on my data of the day 6...

+For the second star, I immediatly remembered that the formula is `n * (n + 1) / 2`.
+But I didn't realize first that, as I needed to get an absolute value, I really needed to calculate `abs(n) + 1`, not `abs(n + 1)`.
+My second error then was that to get a minimum, I initialized with a number that I knew it was higher than the solution.
+OK for the first star... but for the second one, my initialization number was too low, before I fixed it.

+What I liked: assign a function to a variable, to use the same mechanism for the two stars, with a different fuel consumption formula.